 RH: Its transcendent quality doesn’t depend on words.
 It can be in any kind of form.
 We’ve heard the term “the music of the spheres”— somebody had to hear it.
 You can’t sit here and make it up.
 I’d like to hear it.

 RW: Yes.
-Me too.
+Me, too.
 You know, we haven’t really talked very much about language, per se.
-What I find is that the language which ought to refer to those aspects of our experience we say are “fine,” “transcendent,” “fabulous”—I find that the vocabulary of this realm has been absolutely gutted.
+What I find is that the language which ought to refer to those aspects of our experience we say are “fine,” “transcendent,” “fabulous”—I find that the vocabulary of this realm has been pretty much worn out.